darrenldl/docfd/README.md

 and processes files with names which contain "note" after splitting on '.', e.g.
 `meeting.note.md`, `timetable.note`, `note`.

-The first 2KiB of the file is extracted, of which the first 5 lines are extracted to try to parse a header.
+The first 2KiB of the file is extracted, of which the first 10 lines are extracted to try to parse a header.

-A header consists of two sections: title and tags.
+A header consists of two main sections: title and tags.

 Title is simply all text before the tag section (if present).